 Susan B. Anthony Says A Word

-Susan B. Anthony (1820-1906) here recalls her life as an earnest, and for a time, a frivolous, young woman and the events that brought her in1851 to meet her great friend, Elizabeth Cady Stanton.
-Soon after, Anthony became a full-time worker for women’s rights: her right to the control of her own person, her right to ownership of her wages, her right to the guardianship of her own children—and finally, her right to suffrage.
+Susan B. Anthony (1820-1906) here recalls her life as an earnest, and for a time, a frivolous, young woman and the events that brought her in 1851 to meet her great friend, Elizabeth Cady Stanton.
+Soon after, Anthony became a full-time worker for woman’s rights: her right to the control of her own person, her right to ownership of her wages, her right to the guardianship of her own children—and finally, her right to suffrage.

 Digging In Their Heels: An Energized, Eye-Opening Story of Women's Battle for the Vote!